Skip to main content

 note

-This tax rate is not a fallback strategy and is for retailers who don't use a third party tax calculation provider.
+This tax rate is not a fallback strategy and is for retailers who don't use an external tax calculation provider.

 To configure a fixed tax rate per country: